ualib/agda-algebras/computation.rst

 References and attributions
 ----------------------------

-In this chapter, we take as a starting point the chapter `Axioms and Computation`_ from the book `Theorem Proving in Lean`_.
-Some of the background material from that chapter is repeated here to keep our presentation self-contained.
+In this chapter, we take as a starting point the chapter `Axioms and Computation`_ in the `Theorem Proving in Lean`_ tutorial.
+Some of the background material from that chapter is repeated in this section for clarity and self-containment.

 -------------------------------------------------